FLAC2D Modeling • Tutorials

 Click FLAC2D see System of Units.

-At this point, the i State Record pane could be used to create a data file, which in turn could be used to recreate this state whenever necessary.
+At this point, the i State Record tab in the Commands area could be used to create a data file, which in turn could be used to recreate this state whenever necessary.
 For many purposes, however, it is sufficient to use the save file directly, which is how this simple example will proceed.

 Data File

-Further specification of the model will require directly entering commands in a data file.
-FLAC2D models are entirely command-driven, although, as is seen above, some commands may be emitted automatically by interactive user interface elements.
-To create a new data file in the editor, go to the drop down menu at the top left of your model (currently it should say “Model”).
+Further development of the model will require constructing a data file.
+FLAC2D models are entirely command-driven, although, as is seen above, for some commands there are interactive operations in the user interface that can be used to emit the commands.
+To work on a new data file, go to the content selector at the top left of the workspace (currently it should say “Model”).
 Then select menu entry.

 In the ensuing dialog, create a new data file called “first”.